brem-21/TechCorp/SOLUTIONS.md

 7. **Order Details Table**
 This design ensures proper normalization and avoids redundancy, maintaining referential integrity between the tables.

+Normalization is a process used in database design to reduce redundancy and improve data integrity by organizing data into smaller, related tables.
+By minimizing redundancy, normalization ensures that data is stored in a single location, which eliminates issues such as update anomalies, where changes to data must be made in multiple places, and inconsistencies arise if some instances are missed.
+Additionally, normalization enhances data integrity by avoiding insertion anomalies, where adding new information requires irrelevant or incomplete data, and deletion anomalies, where removing a record could unintentionally delete critical information.
+It also enforces relationships between tables using constraints such as foreign keys, ensuring accurate and consistent data.

+However, normalization comes with trade-offs.
+While it reduces redundancy and improves data integrity, it can increase database complexity by requiring more tables and relationships.
+Query performance may also be impacted due to the need for frequent joins, especially in read-heavy applications or when dealing with large datasets.
+In such cases, denormalization might be necessary, where redundancy is reintroduced to simplify queries and enhance performance.
+Denormalization is commonly used in applications where quick data retrieval is prioritized over strict adherence to normalization principles, such as in analytics and reporting systems.

 # PART 2
 This implementation ensures effective transaction management following ACID properties, ensuring accurate and dependable stock management for TechCorp's online store.
 ```sql